CompiledAtBirth/FMM_3D_pybind11/README.md

 ### test_PBBFMM3D

-  - PBBFMM_shot_test : source script to calculate the QH product directly with the PBBFMM3D submodule and a given distribution of particles
+  - PBBFMM_shot_test.cpp : source script to calculate the QH product directly with the PBBFMM3D submodule and a given distribution of particles
   - PBBFMM_binding_test.cpp and test_PBBFMM.py : pybind11 wrapper and python tests script, the distribution of particles being a (N,3) numpy array from an other Python application

 ### Results